hirvaDhandhukia/scandi-graphql-resolver/README.md

-# ScandiPWA_GraphQl_Resolver
+# ScandiPWA_GraphQL_Resolver
-This magento module provides Graphql endpoints for learning query.
+This magento module provides GraphQL endpoints for learning query.

 ## Endpoint description
 This endpoint allows to perform query operations and return json data.